spacetimeengineer/mupy/README.md

 ```

 ### Enter system-code
 The mucli is a general purpose utility and represents the most rudimetry operation of the mupy technology ; if you enter a code and it responds with system resources, schematics and renderings.
-An example..
+An example.

     μ:# CUBX0006-BLK-L1000W200H15